NicoZela23/datastructure-nicolas/README.md

 * `Delete Node` Deletes the node containing the specified data from the binary tree.
 If the data is not found in the tree, this method does nothing.

-* `Get Root` Returns the root node data of the binary tree.

 * `Get Node` Returns a reference to a specific node in the binary tree containing the specified data.